cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 2. To start you can follow the instructions in the [README.md](../example_datasets/README.md) file in the [`example_datasets`](../example_datasets/) directory to load in one of the example datasets.
 To load another data set, put the relevant data in the [`inputs/data/`](./inputs/data) directory.
 The stack uploader supports vector, raster, and non-geospatial tabular data; these can come in a variety of file formats including JSON, GeoJSON, JPEG, PNG, Shapefile, and CSV.

 3. Create a JSON file in [`inputs/config/`](./inputs/config/) to configure how the data is to be uploaded.
 The steps to create such a file are detailed in full here but it is recommended that you also look at the example configurations in the `example_datasets` directory.
 The following is a template for a basic config file.
-It is necessary that you replace the any text fields with `< >`.
+It is necessary that you replace any placeholders, `<...>`, with values appropriate for your data.
     ```json
     {
         "database": "postgres",